-Hale O Kauka Healing Garden is located on a little over one acre near the North shore in Haiku surrounding the original home of Maui’s first plantation doctor, built in 1870.
+Hale O Kauka Healing Garden is located on a little over one acre near the North shore in Haiku surrounding the original home of Maui’s first plantation doctor, built circa 1870.
 The home, situated in the center of the garden, has been called a “house of healing” for over 100 years.

 The property’s history unfolds from ancient paths streaming daily life from Haleakala and upcountry, through missionary settlements, and early pineapple and sugar cane plantations to today’s modern mix of sustainability and next generation science of green practices and ecofriendly living.

 One of the first land grants (Grant #121), this property was deeded to Rev. Armstrong, who arrived in Hawaii and Maui in the 1830’s.
 Armstrong was the first African American missionary.
 He later became the minister of Education appointed by the King to oversee the education system of the Territory of Hawaii.